Andrea041/ISPW-Project/README.md

-# Sample of an e-commerce application for Software Engineering course
+# Prototype of an e-commerce application for Software Engineering course